 June 13th, 2011 1:35 pm ET - Thomas Cunningham, PhD, and Garrett Burnett, MS, MBA

 Green is sexy.
 It’s in vogue.
 It gets splashed on billboards and endorsed by celebrities.
 Safety on the other hand?
 Not so much.
 Over the past few years, the environmental movement has picked up steam and seeped into the national consciousness.
 Heck, even school kids can tell you what it means to be green—and they’ll probably even throw in that it’s cool, to boot.
 Occupational safety has remained a niche topic, the domain of industrial hygienists, regulators, and technical experts.
 The only school kids discussing it are working on advanced degrees.
 Let’s face it: Jack Johnson hasn’t written any songs about worker safety and health.

-Matt Gillen, MS, CIH, Pietra Check, MPH and Christine Branche, PhD
+January 4th, 2010 11:00 am ET - Matt Gillen, MS, CIH, Pietra Check, MPH and Christine Branche, PhD

 Considerations for making green and sustainable jobs safe and healthy for workers